microsoft/MLOpsPython/docs/getting_started.md

 - The [custom model](custom_model.md) guide includes information on bringing your own code to this repository template.
 - We recommend using a [custom container](custom_model.md#customize-the-build-agent-environment) to manage your pipeline environment and dependencies.
 The container provided with the getting started guide may not be suitable or up to date with your project needs.
 - Consider using [Azure Pipelines self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) to speed up your Azure ML pipeline execution.
 The Docker container image for the Azure ML pipeline is sizable, and having it cached on the agent between runs can trim several minutes from your runs.
+Additionally, for secure deployments of Azure Machine Learning, you'll probably need to have a self-hosted agent in a Virtual Network.

 ### Additional Variables and Configuration